SHARATH00/NASA_NeoWs/README.md

 - Implement a retry mechanism for database operations.
 - Add more advanced visualizations in Power BI.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
-For questions or feedback, please contact [your_email@example.com].
+For questions or feedback, please contact [dopathisharathreddy1122@example.com].